schubergphilis/mercury/docs/index.md

 # Welcome to Mercury!

-Mercury is a Global Loadbalancer application designed to add a dns based loadbalancing layer on top of its internal loadbalancer or 3rd pary loadbalancers such as cloud services.
-This makes mercury able to loadbalance across multiple cloud environments using dns, while keeping existing cloud loadbancer solutions in place
+Mercury is a Global Load balancer application designed to add a dns based load balancing layer on top of its internal load balancer or 3rd party load balancers such as cloud services.
+This makes mercury able to load balance across multiple cloud environments using dns, while keeping existing cloud load balancing solutions in place

 # What does it do?
-Traditional loadbalancers work great if you have 1 location where all your servers run in.
+Traditional load balancers work great if you have 1 location where all your servers run in.
 However for redundancy purposes you will want to have your servers spread across multiple locations.
-So also your Loadbalancer.
+This includes your Load balancer.
 But how do you ensure that clients can connect to the best performing location, or keep their session sticky to a specific location?
-Global Loadbalancing is the answer.
+Global Load balancing is the answer.
 In short it acts as a DNS service, and based on the state of your service it will redirect you to the location best suited for your request.
-This can be an existing loadbalancer at your data-center or even a cloud solution such as AWS or Azure.
+This can be an existing load balancer at your datacenter or even a cloud solution such as AWS or Azure.
 Allowing you to balance between multiple locations based on health checks of their local services.
-Optionally you could replace your loadbalancer with the build-in loadbalancer provided by Mercury.
-Removing the need of additional Local loadbalancers.
+Optionally you could replace your load balancer with the build-in load balancer provided by Mercury.
+Removing the need of additional Local load balancers.

 # Sources
 You can find the mercury Source code at Github: